Total-RP/Total-RP-3/README.md

 ## YouTube videos

 - Are you a new role-player?
 Check out [this great beginners guide to Total RP 3](https://youtu.be/pVQBxD4DiPM) by [Dizhon](https://www.youtube.com/channel/UC8UncaFHm3yL1eTKCjGDNtw)!
-- [Here's a video](https://youtu.be/pJyoBQVEVO8) from [Kraken Latte](https://www.youtube.com/c/KrakenLatte) detailing the basics of TotalRP3, including the setup and backing up of your profiles.
+- [Here's a video](https://youtu.be/pJyoBQVEVO8) from [Kraken Latte](https://www.youtube.com/c/KrakenLatte) detailing the basics of Total RP 3, including the setup and backing up of your profiles.

 ## Total RP 3 modules spotlight